wangyibo0308/mpfuzz-2/readme.md

 Experiment E2: Reproduce the performance evaluation of detecting the first exploit.
 ------------------------------------------------------------------------------------

-The experimental results validate the Major Claims C3 described in the USENIX Security ’24 Artifact Appendix: Understanding Ethereum Mempool Security under Asymmetric DoS by Symbolized Stateful Fuzzing.
+The experimental results show that MPFUZZ can find the XT3 exploit against a 6-slot mempool in 0.03 minutes and against a 16-slot mempool in under a minute.
 The experiment costs less than a minute compute-time.

 Experiment E2a: Finding exploit against 6-slot mempool
 ------------------------------------------------------